CatalanCabbage/notes/misc/mall-tracking.md

 - Metrics (data ingestion, queries processed etc)
 - Scheduled reports

-## Fetching and storing data from CCTV
+### Fetching and storing data from CCTV
+**1. How much video do we have?**
+Factors: Number of CCTVs (1000), retention period (30 days + 30 days backup), quality (HD, 1080p).
+Storage needed for 60 days[^worst-case]: `1.2GB (1 hour HD video) * 1000 CCTVs * 24 hours * 60 days` = `1728TB`.

-- Where do we store videos?
+**2. Where do we store videos?**
+For data of the first 30 days, store it in warm storage like S3.
+For data of the next 30 days, store it in cold storage with expected infrequent access like Glacier (S3 costs >4x more than Glacier!).

-- How do we get data from CCTVs to the data store?
+**3. How do we get data from CCTVs to the data store?**
+Bandwidth needed per second: `1.2GB (per hour) * 1000 CCTVs / 60` = `20GB/s`.
+An on-prem server is needed to reliably take data from the CCTVs and upload it to the data store.

+#### Conclusion:
+- An on-prem server is present in the mall to reliably upload video data to our data store.
+- We have warm storage for 30 days of video data and cold storage for the next 30 days.

+_Scope for optimization: We can move some of the basic processing from our processing load to this on-prem server; will reduce the size and load of the system._

-## Processing videos to get raw data
+### Processing videos to get raw data
 - What does the raw data look like?
 - What is the scale of this data?
 - How expensive might processing be in terms of time?
 - When is data purged?

-## Transforming and loading raw data to a data store
+### Transforming and loading raw data to a data store
 - What does the data in the data store look like?
 - What is the scale of this data?
 - When is data purged?

-## Getting queries from the user
+### Getting queries from the user
 - How is it queried, what format?

-## Resolving queries with data from the data store
+### Resolving queries with data from the data store
 - What happens when data not present in the data store is requested?
 - When is data purged?

 # Footnotes
-_<sup>#1</sup> Depends on business requirements (the answer to "why do we need this data?").
+[^queries]: _Depends on business requirements (the answer to "why do we need this data?").
 Will make some assumptions for now._
+[^worst-case]: _Assuming all CCTVs are recording 24 hours a day.
+Practically we might have off hours where analytics isn't needed._